dogweather/forkful/content/uk/elixir/strings/searching-and-replacing-text.md

   \ in a string and swapping them with something else.
 Programmers do this for\u2026"
 lastmod: '2024-03-13T22:44:48.697796-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text means finding specific sequences of characters\
-  \ in a string and swapping them with something else.
-Programmers do this for\u2026"
+summary: Searching and replacing text means finding specific sequences of characters in a string and swapping them with something else.
 title: "\u041F\u043E\u0448\u0443\u043A \u0442\u0430 \u0437\u0430\u043C\u0456\u043D\
   \u0430 \u0442\u0435\u043A\u0441\u0442\u0443"
 weight: 10